In time of crisis, Trump-Pelosi relationship remains broken - KVIA

 “I don’t know what I would learn in a conversation with the president,” Pelosi said this week.

-The next day, Trump deemed Pelosi’s criticism “a sad thing” during an interview on “Fox & Friends.”
+The next day, Trump deemed Pelosi’s criticism “a sad thing” during an interview on Fox News Channel’s “Fox & Friends.”
 He added: “She’s a sick puppy, in my opinion.”

 Lemire reported from New York.
 Associated Press writer Emily Swanson contributed to this report.